v1kstrand/FastML/readme.md

 ## 🎯 Features

-- Automated Data Cleaning
+  Data Cleaning 🧹: Automated data preprocessing.
-- Grid Search on multiple models
+  Grid Search 🔍: Hyperparameter tuning for 5 different models.
+  Regression and Classification 📊: Supports both types of problems.
-- Model Selection based on Performance
+  Model Selection 🏆: Allows the user to select the best model based on evaluation metrics.
-- Adherence to SOLID Principles
-- 98% Test Coverage with Pytest
+  High Test Coverage 🛡️: 98% test coverage using Pytest.
+  SOLID Principles 🏗️: Strong adherence to SOLID principles and design patterns.
 ---

 ## 🛠️ Technologies Used